SUDHANSHU0/AlmaBetter-Projects/Capstone Project_Introduction to Computer Programming/README.md

 <details open>
     <summary>Operators in Data Types.</summary>
     1. Let's do some math!<br>
-    2,Compare Number of Apples in Two Baskets Using Comparison Operators.<br>
+    2. Compare Number of Apples in Two Baskets Using Comparison Operators.<br>
     3. Check Bag Weights for Airline Policy Using Logical Operators.<br>
     4. Count Books Containing the Word "Python".